rbertolusso/intubate/README.md

   summary()
 ```

-`intubate` currently implements 387 interfaces that can be related to data science
+`intubate` currently implements 394 interfaces that can be related to data science
 methodologies and other disciplines.
 For now I am concentrating in functions having
-"formula" and "data", but the "x" "y" versions (or others) should also work.
+"formula" and "data", but the non-formula variants should also work.

 `intubate` core depends only on `base` and `stats` libraries.
 To keep it as lean as
 possible, and to be able to continue to include more interfaces without bloating your machine,